HugoBlox/hugo-blox-builder/starters/blog/content/post/teach-courses/index.md

 ## Code

-Wowchemy utilises Hugo's Markdown extension for highlighting code syntax.
+Hugo Blox Builder utilises Hugo's Markdown extension for highlighting code syntax.
 The code theme can be selected in the `config/_default/params.yaml` file.

     ```python